The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Weak energy duality and foliation by Weil--Petersson quasicircles

 In this section we prove energy duality in the disk, for measures satisfying a strong smoothness assumption.
-We then use this result and an approximation argument to prove that any $\rho$ with $S_+(\rho)<\infty$, produces interfaces that are Weil-Petersson quasicircles which form a foliation of $\ad{\m D} \smallsetminus \{0\}$.
+We then use this result and an approximation argument to prove that any $\rho$ with $S_+(\rho)<\infty$, produces interfaces that are Weil--Petersson quasicircles which form a foliation of $\ad{\m D} \smallsetminus \{0\}$.